MultiSafepay/multisafepay-node-wrapper/README.md

 Click [here](https://github.com/MultiSafepay/multisafepay-node-wrapper/tree/master/examples) for more examples.

+## API Documentation

+[Click here](https://docs.multisafepay.com/api/) for the MultiSafepay API documentation.

 ## Support

 If you have any issues, problems or questions you can create an issue on this repository or contact us at <a href="mailto:integrationt@multisafepay.com">integration@multisafepay.com</a>

-## Mistakes and improvements

-If you spot mistakes or want to contribute in improving this wrapper, feel free to [create pull requests](https://github.com/MultiSafepay/multisafepay-node-wrapper/pulls)

-## API Documentation

-[Click here](https://docs.multisafepay.com/api/) for the MultiSafepay API documentation.
+## A gift for your contribution
+We look forward to receiving your input.
+Have you seen an opportunity to change things for better?
+We would like to invite you to create a pull request on GitHub.
+Are you missing something and would like us to fix it?
+Suggest an improvement by sending us an [email](mailto:integration@multisafepay.com) or by creating an issue.

+What will you get in return?
+A brand new designed MultiSafepay t-shirt which will make you part of the team!

 ## License

 [MIT License](https://github.com/MultiSafepay/multisafepay-node-wrapper/blob/master/LICENSE)

+## Want to be part of the team?
+Are you a developer interested in working at MultiSafepay?
+[View](https://www.multisafepay.com/careers/#jobopenings) our job openings and feel free to get in touch with us.